A. God foretells Ahab’s doom.

 i.
 “By comparing this verse with verse 41, it appears that Ahaziah was made king by his father, and reigned in conjunction with him, a year or two before Ahab’s death.”
 (Poole)

-i.
+ii.
 With this, the Book of 1 Kings ends on a low note.
-It began with the promise of the twilight of Israel greatest king, David.
-It ends with the sad reign of one of the most wicked kings over a divided nation.
+It began with the promise of the twilight of Israel’s greatest king, David.
+It ends with the sad reign of one of the most wicked kings over one of the kingdoms coming from the divided tribes of Israel.